 - Software That Runs Itself: The Taskade Genesis Thesis — The category this build sits inside

-- The Customer Who Wrote Our Documentation — The power-user story that complements this one
+- The Customer Who Wrote Our Documentation — A power-user story that complements this one

-- The Execution Layer: Why the Chatbot Era Is Over — Why self-close enterprise motion works now
+- The Execution Layer: Why the Chatbot Era Is Over — Why self-serve enterprise motion works now

-- The Genesis Equation: P × A mod Ω — The architecture the Service Pro Dashboard runs on
+- The Genesis Equation: P × A mod Ω — The architecture this build runs on

 Build with Taskade Genesis: Create an AI App | Deploy AI Agents | Automate Workflows | Explore the Community